Joseph Weydemeyer: Early years

 Born in 1818, the same year as Karl Marx, Weydemeyer was the son of a Prussian civil servant residing in Münster, Westphalia.
 Sent to a gymnasium and the Berlin military Academy, he received his commission as a Leutnant in the Prussian artillery (1.
 Westfälisches Feldartillerie-Regiment Nr.
 7) in 1838.
 At the beginning of his short career, he was stationed in the Westphalian town of Minden.
-He began to read the bourgeois radical and socialist newspaper Rheinische Zeitung, the Cologne paper Marx became editor and which was suppressed by Prussian censorship in 1843.
+He began to read the bourgeois radical and socialist newspaper Rheinische Zeitung, the Cologne paper of which Marx became editor and which was suppressed by Prussian censorship in 1843.
 But it inspired many soldiers in the Rhineland and Westphalia.
 In the Minden garrison, the paper inspired revolutionaries like Fritz Anneke, August Willich, Hermann Korff, and Friedrich von Beust, all of whom, like Weydemeyer, will become prominent Forty-Eighters and after that officers of the Union army in the Civil War.

 The leftist officers in Minden formed a circle in which Weydemeyer took part.
 He also went frequently to Cologne and took part to discussions of social problems with the journalists of the Rheinische Zeitung.
 In 1844, Weydemeyer resigned from the Prussian army.
 He then became assistant editor of the Trier'sche Zeitung, a paper which advocated the Phalansteries of Charles Fourier and the True Socialism of Karl Gruen.
 In 1845, he joined the Westphaelische Dampfboot after paying a visit to Marx, exiled in Paris.
 Marx, as well as Engels, were publishing in the Dampfboot.
 The paper was edited by Heinrich Otto Lüning in Bielefeld and Paderborn.
 Lüning's sister Luise became Weydemeyer's wife in 1845.